Snow leopard: Characteristics

 The snow leopard's fur is whitish to grey with black spots on the head and neck, with larger rosettes on the back, flanks and bushy tail.
 Its muzzle is short, its forehead domed, and its nasal cavities are large.
 The fur is thick with hairs measuring 5 to 12 cm in length, and its underbelly is whitish.
 They are stocky, short-legged, and slightly smaller than other cats of the genus Panthera, reaching a shoulder height of 56 cm, and ranging in head to body size from 75 to 150 cm.
 Its tail is 80 to 105 cm long.
-Males average 45 to 55 kg, and females 35 to 40 kg.
-Occasionally, large males reaching 75 kg have been recorded, and small females under 25 kg.
+Males average 45 to 55 kg, and females 35 to 40 kg; but large males reaching 75 kg and small females under 25 kg have also been recorded.

 Its canine teeth are 28.6 mm long and are more slender than those of the other Panthera species.

 The snow leopard shows several adaptations for living in cold, mountainous environments.
 Its small rounded ears help to minimize heat loss, and its broad paws effectively distribute the body weight for walking on snow.
 Fur on the undersides of the paws enhances its grip on steep and unstable surfaces, and helps to minimize heat loss.
 Its long and flexible tail helps the cat to balance in rocky terrain.
 The tail is very thick due to fat storage, and is covered in a thick layer of fur, which allows the cat to use it like a blanket to protect its face when asleep.

 The snow leopard differs from the other Panthera species by a shorter muzzle, an elevated forehead, a vertical chin and a less developed posterior process of the lower jaw.
 Despite its partly ossified hyoid bone, a snow leopard cannot roar, as its 9 mm short vocal folds provide little resistance to airflow.

 Its nasal openings are large in relation to the length of its skull and width of its palate; thanks to their size the volume of air inhaled with each breath is optimised, and the cold dry air becomes warmer.
 It is not especially adapted to high-altitude hypoxia.